jackiehjm/stx-docs/doc/source/updates/kubernetes/configuring-update-orchestration.rst

         -   Worker hosts with no hosted application pods are updated before worker hosts with hosted application pods.

-        -   The final step in each stage is "system-stabilize," which waits for a period of time \(up to several minutes\) and ensures that the system is free of alarms.
+        -   The final step in each stage is ``system-stabilize``, which waits for a period of time \(up to several minutes\) and ensures that the system is free of alarms.
 This ensures that the update orchestrator does not continue to update more hosts if the update application has caused an issue resulting in an alarm.

 #.
-Click the **Apply Strategy** button to apply the update- strategy.
+Click the **Apply Strategy** button to apply the update strategy.
 You can
     optionally apply a single stage at a time by clicking the **Apply Stage** button.